FabianGosebrink/offering-solutions-html/homepage/content/blog/2017-11-29-crud-operations-angular-with-aspnetcore-hateoas.md

 ---
 title: CRUD operations in Angular with ASP.NET Core and HATEOAS
 date: 2017-11-29
-tags: ['aspnetcore', 'angular', 'hateoas']
+tags: ["aspnetcore", "angular", "hateoas"]
 image: blog/aerial-view-of-laptop-and-notebook_bw_osc.jpg
 draft: false
 category: blog
 aliases:
-  ['/blog/articles/2017/11/29/crud-operations-angular-with-aspnetcore-hateoas/']
+  ["/blog/articles/2017/11/29/crud-operations-angular-with-aspnetcore-hateoas/"]
 ---

 This blog post shows how to implement CRUD operations in Angular which are driven by an ASP.NET Core Web API using HATEOAS.